Introduction

 Arrays have a similar problem.
 In array literals, SourceKit can return something like:

 Array<Test.ViewModel>.ArrayLiteralElementAgain, that means something to the compiler, but it is not a type name you would write at the call site.
-Therefore, we need to detect this array-literal form and turn it back into Test.ViewModel.
+The tool detects this array-literal form and turns it back into Test.ViewModel.

 For example, the sample project in init-revise-cli has cases like this: